richard-evans/vampire-workshop/README.md

 # vampire-workshop
 Resources and files for the advanced vampire workshop.
+The workshop is targetted at scientists and engineers wishing to study magnetic materials and devices at the atomistic level.
+The workshop will cover the basic and advanced features of the VAMPIRE code which can be used to study a wide range of magnetic materials and phenomena, from zero temperature ground states, equilibrium properties and magnetization dynamics.

+## Getting started with this repository
 In order to get started with this workshop, you should clone this repository using git.

 `git clone https://github.com/richard-evans/vampire-workshop.git`.